betheden/hebrew-grammar/content/conjunction.rst

 Alternative
 ^^^^^^^^^^^

-A disjunctive conjunction compares two words/clauses as alternates and is usually translated as “or” in English.
+An alternative conjunction compares two words/phrases/sentences as alternates and is usually translated as “or” in English.

 .. csv-table:: Example: EXO 20:10